-The SSEC comprises four External members of the Board of Governors including the Chair of the Board, the Vice-Chair of the Board and the Chair of the Audit Committee.
-The Committee is chaired by the fourth External member.
+The SSEC comprises three External Members of the Board of Governors including the Chair of the Board, the Vice-Chair of the Board and the Chair of the Audit Committee.
+The Committee is chaired by an independent Co-opted Member.
 The Principal attends meetings of the Committee by invitation to advise the Committee on the performance of other Senior Post Holders line managed by the Principal but is not a member of the Committee.
-During the year ended 31 July 2023, the SSEC met three times.
+During the year ended 31 July 2024, the SSEC met three times: